 So far, we've primarily addressed the issue of visual input, and have by and large ignored the analysis of functional visual behavior.
 Now it is time to ask: What are the goals of vision?
 The obvious answers are to gain information about the physical world useful for navigating, recognizing objects and planning future actions.
 In the 1940's, Kenneth Craik suggested that perception was a process in which the brain constructs a model of the physical world, in much the same way that in engineer builds (or perhaps simulates on a computer) a scale model of an airplane.
 The purpose of such a model is to test hypotheses about how it would function if actually built.
 This process of going from an image, which is a changing array of light intensities, to a model of the environment is a problem of image understanding.
 In order to gain an appreciation for what this process entails, let us look at some example questions of image understanding.
 But it is not necessarily the case that a 3D representation of the world is the best preliminary step to achieve a functional goal.
 There may be more direct processing strategies that are efficient in achieving a goal.
-In fact, evidence from human studies of visual attention show that people can be surprisingly "blind" to major changes between two images.
+In the first example below, a scalar summary statistic of optic flow can provide initial information for a collision.
+Further, evidence from human studies of visual attention show that people can be surprisingly "blind" to major changes between two images.
 This is the so-called phenomenon of "change blindness".

-Nevertheless, no one disputes that vision must somehow convert image input to useful output.
+Nevertheless, no one disputes that vision must somehow convert image input to useful actions.
 Here are some examples.

-• Given a dynamically expanding image on my retina, how long will it be before I collide with the object producing it?
+- Given a dynamically expanding image on my retina, how long will it be before I collide with the object producing it?
 Here one would like to estimate time-to-contact from changing light intensities.
 One preliminary step may be to estimate optic flow, that is, compute the 2D projected velocity field of the 3D surface points.
-We will see later how a simple measure of optic flow expansion rate can be used to predict "time to contact".

-• Given two slightly different images, one in the left eye and one in the right, what is the relative depth of the various objects causing the two images?
-This is the problem of stereopsis.

-• Given spectral, spatial and temporal changes in the illumination falling on a particular object, how can I assign a relatively stable color to it?
+Computing optic flow itself is an inferential process.
+We will see later how a simple measure of optic flow expansion rate can be used to predict "time to contact". - Given two slightly different images, one in the left eye and one in the right, what is the relative depth of the various objects causing the two images?
+This is the problem of stereopsis. - Given spectral, spatial and temporal changes in the illumination falling on a particular object depending on time of day, how can I assign a relatively stable color to it?
 This is the problem of color constancy.
-In particular, when driving down the road, how do I avoid misinterpreting a large dark shadow for a turn off exit?
-Without direct measurements of the incident light, it is not immediately clear how to do this.

-• Given contours, shading and/or texture pattern, how I can infer the shape of the object?
+Or when driving down the road, how do I avoid misinterpreting a large dark shadow for a turn off exit?
+Without direct measurements of the incident light, it is not immediately clear how to do this. - Given contours, shading and/or texture pattern, how I can infer the shape of the object?
 This is the shape-from-X problem, where X is a local image measurement such as shading or texture gradients or motion flow.